hdetering/discomark/README.md

 python run_project.py -i example/hamstr/species1 -i example/hamstr/species2 -r example/reference/reference.fasta -a input/co2go.ixosc.csv -d output
 ```

 Under the defualt settings you will perform on online BLAST search for you primer pairs.
-Let´s say you do not have an internet connection or do not want to use this option you can call DiscoMark like this
+Let´s say you do not have an internet connection or do not want to use this option you can call DiscoMark like this:

 ```
 cd discomark